akhoubanfar/pokedex/README.md

 # Pokedex

+Pokedex using the PokeAPI for constructing RESTful API.

- Sample Urls:
+ # Sample Urls:

 http://localhost:5000/pokemons/mewtwo

 http://localhost:5000/pokemons/translated/mewtwo

----

-How to run Pokedex API :
+# How to run Pokedex API :

  Running the application : "npm start"